 Active Directory Organizational Units (OUs) and Groups

 Users added to specific Active Directory security groups can receive policies and resources such as apps.
-Removing users from the Active Directory security groups removes access to previously allowed Endpoint Management resources.
+Removing users from the Active Directory security groups removes access to previously allowed XenMobile resources.

-For users who don’t have an account in Active Directory, you can create the users as local Endpoint Management users.
+For users who don’t have an account in Active Directory, you can create the users as local XenMobile users.
 You can add local users to delivery groups and provision resources to them in the same manner as Active Directory users.

-If multiple groups of users with different levels of permissions are to consume a single app, you might want to create separate delivery groups.
+If multiple groups of users with different level of permissions are to consume a single app, you might need to create separate delivery groups.
 With separate delivery groups, you can deploy two separate versions of the same app.
-Citrix recommends creating delivery groups before you create device policies.

 Delivery group and user group mapping